Frequently Asked Questions

 You should expect to pay between £6 and £10 for the whole evening, including 2 classes, one-to-one help from the pros and plenty of practice time with our resident DJ.

-Please find the venue of your choice using our Venue Finder to find out specific details on cost.
+Please find the venue of your choice using our Classes Finder to find out specific details on cost.

 Yes.
 Everybody needs to become a Ceroc member in order to attend our classes.
 You'll pay a one off fee of between £1 and £3 (depending on the area) and your lifetime membership card will grant you access to all Ceroc venues across the globe.